asheshvidyut/cpp-prefix-optimized-radix/README.md

 - **Comprehensive Benchmarking**: Performance comparison with Abseil's btree_map
 - **Longest Prefix Search**: Find the longest matching prefix for a given key
 - **Index-Based Access**: Retrieve elements by their sorted index position
+- **Lower Bound Search**: Find the smallest element greater than or equal to a given key
+- **Prefix Matching**: Find all keys that are prefixes of a given key

 ## Unique APIs (Not Available in btree_map)